-Jamie Jones is a two-time ranking event semi-finalist who rose as high as 29th in the world rankings during the 2012/13 season.
+Jamie Jones is a three-time ranking event semi-finalist who rose as high as 29th in the world rankings during the 2012/13 season.

 From Neath, the Welshman first turned professional in 2006, but it was not until the 2011/12 campaign that he would make a breakthrough on the World Snooker Tour.

 Having reached the last 16 of the 2012 Players Championship, he then went one better on his Crucible debut as he defeated Shaun Murphy and Andrew Higginson to reach the World Championship quarter-finals, before losing 13-11 to eventual runner-up Ali Carter.